greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_analyze_root_partition"></a>optimizer\_analyze\_root\_partition

-For a partitioned table, controls whether the `ROOTPARTITION` keyword is required to collect root partition statistics when the ANALYZE command is run on the table.
+For a partitioned table, controls whether the `ROOTPARTITION` keyword is required to collect root partition statistics when the `ANALYZE` command is run on the table.
 GPORCA uses the root partition statistics when generating a query plan.
 The Postgres Planner does not use these statistics.

 The default setting for the parameter is `on`, the `ANALYZE` command can collect root partition statistics without the `ROOTPARTITION` keyword.
 Root partition statistics are collected when you run `ANALYZE` on the root partition, or when you run `ANALYZE` on a child leaf partition of the partitioned table and the other child leaf partitions have statistics.
 When the value is `off`, you must run `ANALZYE ROOTPARTITION` to collect root partition statistics.

 When the value of the server configuration parameter [optimizer](#optimizer) is `on` \(the default\), the value of this parameter should also be `on`.
 For information about collecting table statistics on partitioned tables, see [ANALYZE](../sql_commands/ANALYZE.html).

-For information about the Postgres Planner and GPORCA, see [Querying Data](../../admin_guide/query/topics/query.html)in the *Greenplum Database Administrator Guide*.
+For information about the Postgres Planner and GPORCA, see [Querying Data](../../admin_guide/query/topics/query.html) in the *Greenplum Database Administrator Guide*.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|